hyperledger-labs/blockchain-explorer/docs/source/presentation/index.rst

 Transaction list
 -----------------
-Transaction list screen has almost identical functionality as the block list screen.
+Transaction list screen has almost identical functionality as the block list screen, the number of rows per page, up to 100, can be selected from the drop down, next and previous buttons allow to navigate the direction of results, back or forward.

 .. raw:: html
      :file: ./hl_transaction_list.html